QuantEcon/lecture-source-py/source/rst/numpy.rst

 * Mature, fast, stable and under continuous development

-In this lecture we introduce NumPy arrays and the fundamental array processing operations provided by NumPy
+In this lecture, we introduce NumPy arrays and the fundamental array processing operations provided by NumPy